Wynonna Earp (TV series): Development and production

 Syfy acquired the U.S. rights to Wynonna Earp from SEVEN24 Films and IDW Entertainment in July 2015 and placed an order for 13 episodes.
 International distribution of the series was acquired by Dynamic Television in September 2015.
 On September 30, 2015, SEVEN24 Films announced the acquisition of Canadian broadcast rights by over-the-air independent station CHCH-DT.
 CHCH procured the funding to broadcast Season 1 from global content investment and rights management company Motion Content Group.

 Melanie Scrofano was cast in the title role, with Tim Rozon as Doc Holliday and Shamier Anderson as Agent Dolls.
 Dominique Provost-Chalkley was cast as Waverly Earp.
 In recurring roles, Michael Eklund was cast as villain Bobo Del Rey and Katherine Barrell as Officer Nicole Haught.

 "Tell That Devil" by singer-songwriter Jill Andrews was selected as the theme music for the series.
-The titles of Wynonna Earp episodes are based on country and western songs.
+The titles of Wynonna Earp episodes are based on country-and-western songs.

 Viacom International Media Networks acquired the rights to broadcast Wynonna Earp on its multinational Spike channels in July 2016.
 In March 2017, Bell Media announced the new partnership between Space and SEVEN24 Films as Canadian co-producers of the series.
 In 2019, Cineflix Studios joined the series as a co-producer and Cineflix Rights became the international rights agent for all seasons of Wynonna Earp.
 Later that year, in September, Space Channel became the CTV Sci-Fi Channel.

 Season 1

-Filming of Season 1 took place from September 14, 2015, to February 12, 2016, in Calgary, Alberta, Canada.
+Filming of Season 1 took place from September 14, 2015, to February 12, 2016 in Calgary, Alberta.
 Locations included Bridgeland, Inglewood, and Heritage Park.
-Didsbury, Alberta, was used as the setting for the series' small town of Purgatory.
+Didsbury, Alberta was used as the setting for the series' small town of Purgatory.

 Syfy released the first promotional images and synopsis for the series on November 6, 2015.
 The teaser trailer was released through IGN in January 2016.

 Wynonna Earp premiered on April 1, 2016, on Syfy; and on April 4, 2016, on CHCH-DT.